Bibliography

 But while much of the attention in this period was focused on Bush and the political stakes of his presidency, another figure was quietly becoming a fixture of the late-night circuit.
 Long before he entered politics, Donald Trump was already learning how to use the format to his advantage, testing a persona that blended celebrity, confidence, and controversy.

-Let’s take a look at his first guest appearance on The Late Show in 1987.
+Let’s take a look at his first guest appearance on Late Night with David Letterman in 1987.

 We see Letterman confront Trump’s controversial personality, but we also see him give Trump the opportunity to make light of it.
 In fact, many of their interactions were playful exchanges that leaned more on curiosity than critique.
 In that environment, Donald Trump was able to cultivate the public image he would later bring into politics.
 Late night, in that sense, helped shape him.